kyma-project/busola/docs/extensibility/display-widgets.md

 #### Widget-specific parameters

 - **language** - used for code highlighting.
-Editor supports languages handled by [Monaco](https://code.visualstudio.com/docs/languages/overview).
+The editor supports languages handled by [Monaco](https://code.visualstudio.com/docs/languages/overview).
-  If the language is not specified, editor tries to display the content as `yaml` with a fallback to `json`.
+  If the language is not specified, the editor tries to display the content as `yaml` with a fallback to `json`.

 #### Example